-- the members of the Executive Committees, Executive Boards (or Board of Directors as the case may be) and Senior Management, - the heads of the control functions (audit, risk, compliance), - the heads of the Business Unit and their directreports with managerial responsibilities, - the heads of certain Support functions (including finance, human resources, IT, legal,etc.) - the heads of Risk Management and the permanent members of the Risk Committee, - the managers of Risk-Takers, - staff members whose total remuneration is €500,000 or more and/or who are in the top 0.3% in terms of remuneration. - staff members whose total remuneration is at least equal to that of the Senior Management member with the lowest remuneration.
+the members of the Executive Committees, Executive Boards (or Board of Directors as the case may be) and Senior Management,

+- the heads of the control functions (audit, risk, compliance), - the heads of the Business Unit. - the heads of certain Support functions, - the heads of Risk Management and the permanent members of the Risk Committee, - the managers of Risk-Takers, - staff members whose total remuneration is €500,000 or more and/or who are in the top 0.3% in terms of remuneration.